KratosMultiphysics/Examples/convection_diffusion/validation/rotating_pulse_explicit/README.md

 Citing [Donea, J., & Huerta, A. (2003).
 Finite Element Methods for Flow Problems.
 Section 5.6.2] this problem requires *accurate transport of the unknown and boundary layers appear in the solution due to the Dirichlet boundary conditions.
 Therefore, high-order time-stepping schemes and stabilized formulations are needed in order to obtain an accurate solution*.

-The problem can be run with four different stabilizations:
+The problem is solved exploiting the **Runge-Kutta 4 time integration explicit method**, and it can be run with four different stabilizations:
 * quasi-static algebraic subgrid scale (QSASGS)
 * quasi-static orthogonal subgrid scale (QSOSS)
 * dynamic algebraic subgrid scale (DASGS)